 When you have read an article, you can delete it (to make room for new articles).
-Depending on what you want to do next, you can use the command DELETE, THEN SHOW NEXT ARTICLE, the command DELETE, THEN SHOW NEXT UNREAD (ARTICLE), or the command DELETE, THEN SHOW SUMMARIES.
+Depending on what you want to do next, you can use the command DELETE, THEN SHOW NEXT UNREAD (ARTICLE), or the command DELETE, THEN SHOW SUMMARIES.